Access our events

 IMPORTANT INFORMATION

-The following spaces are designated for holders of an Australian Disability Parking (ADP) Permit (for individuals), Australian Disability Parking (ADP) Permits (for organisations) and interstate accessible parking permits only.
+The following spaces are designated for holders of an Australian Disability Parking (ADPP) Permit (for individuals), Australian Disability Parking (ADP) Permit (for organisations) and interstate or overseas accessible parking permits only.

 Grant Street

-• One accessible parking bay – free parking, with a two hour restriction between 7.30AM – 6.30PM, Monday – Saturday and a four hour restriction at all other times.
+• Three accessible parking bays – free parking, with a four hour restriction between 7AM – 9PM, Monday – Sunday.
+Free parking with no time restriction at all other times.

 Sturt Street

-• Two accessible parking bays – free parking, with a four hour restriction between 7.30AM – 6.30PM, Monday – Friday and 7.30AM – 12.30PM on Saturdays.
+• Six accessible parking bays – free parking, with a four hour restriction between 7AM – 9PM, Monday – Sunday.
 Free parking with no time restriction at all other times.

-For holders of a Double Time (DT) Permit (for individuals) and non-permit holders, there are a limited amount of standard parking bays close to the venues and/or within walking distance.
+For holders of a Double Time (PX2) Permit (for individuals) and non-permit holders, there are a limited amount of standard parking bays close to the venues and/or within walking distance.

 Grant Street